Dmitry Medvedev: Corruption allegations

 In March 2017, Navalny and the Anti-Corruption Foundation published another in-depth investigation of properties and residences used by Medvedev and his family.
-A report called He Is Not Dimon To You shows how Medvedev allegedly owns and controls large areas of land, villas, palaces, yachts, expensive apartments, wineries and estates through complicated ownership structures involving shell companies and foundations.
-Their total value is estimated at around US$1.2 billion.
+A film titled He Is Not Dimon To You shows how Medvedev allegedly owns and controls large areas of land, villas, palaces, yachts, expensive apartments, wineries and estates through complicated ownership structures involving shell companies and foundations.
+Their total value is estimated at US$1.2 billion.
 The report states that the original source of wealth is gifts by Russian oligarchs and loans from state owned banks.
-An hour long YouTube video in Russian was released together with the report.
+He Is Not Dimon To You was released together with the report.
 A month after release, the video had more than 24 million views.
 Medvedev dismissed the allegations, calling them "nonsense".
 These revelations have resulted in large protests throughout Russia.
 Russian authorities responded by arresting protesters in unauthorised protests—hundreds were arrested including Alexei Navalny, which the government called "an illegal provocation".
 An April 2017 Levada poll found that 45% of surveyed Russians supported the resignation of Medvedev.